-Bird actively supports initiatives that promote the participation of women in the industry.
+Bird actively supporting initiatives that promote the participation of women in the industry.
 For example, Bird signed on as an early adopter in support of Supporting Women in Trades (SWIT) - The National Strategy to Support Women in Trades developed by the Canadian Apprenticeship Forum.
 The aim is to increase the participation and retention of women in skilled trade careers to 15 per cent by 2030.
-Other initiatives aimed at improving diversity and reducing barriers to entry include the Industrial Insulator and Training Program, the Gitxaala Introduction to Carpentry Program, the First Nations Safety Watch Training and Employment Initiative, and support for the CWB Welding Foundation and the Careers: The Next Generation initiatives for students.
+Bird supports a range of programs aimed at improving diversity and reducing barriers to entry including the Women of Steel pre-employment program, the George Gordon First Nation Women in Trade Training Program, the Outland Youth Employment Program, and the Morris Interactive Digital Transformation in Potash Mining Construction Program.
+Additionally, Bird partners with the CWB Welding Foundation and Careers: The Next Generation on initiatives to support student development, and as well as the Whiteboard Collective, an organization which aims to remove barriers for marginalized groups and drive sustainable employment across Canada.